On This Page

 What is Quality Assurance?

-The Regulated Health Professions Act, 1991 requires that all health care regulators in Ontario establish and administer a quality assurance (QA) Program.
+The Regulated Health Professions Act, 1991 requires that all health care regulators in Ontario establish and administer a Quality Assurance (QA) Program.

-QA is important because it keeps nurses accountable in making sure they are staying up to date with the evolving health care environment .
-For instance, changes in nursing scope of practice, increasing client care needs, and advances in health care technology.
+QA is important because it keeps nurses accountable in making sure they are staying up to date with the evolving health care environment, for instance, changes in nursing scope of practice, increasing client care needs, and advances in health care technology.

 How does CNO’s QA program protect the public?

-Nurses must declare that they engage in QA activities every year when renewing their CNO membership.
-When nurses complete their QA requirements, they demonstrate to the public their commitment to lifelong learning and continued competence.
+Nurses must declare they engage in QA activities every year when renewing their CNO membership.
+When nurses complete their QA requirements, they demonstrate to the public their commitment to lifelong learning and continuing competence.
 The public can have confidence in the nursing profession and be assured that nurses are providing safe, quality care.

 How does CNO’s QA program work?

 All practicing nurses are accountable, under legislation, to self-assess their nursing practice every year.
 This includes reflecting on current practice, identifying learning needs, and completing a learning plan which clearly outlines activities to improve competence.
-We call this QA Everyday.
+We call this QA Every Day.

-Each year, CNO randomly selects nurses for QA assessment.
-There are two parts to QA Assessment which includes Part A: Knowledge Assessment and Part B: Practice Assessment.
-In Part A, nurses complete a set of learning modules about nursing practice and complete a knowledge check and attestation.
-In Part B, nurses are to submit their Learning Plans and other activities for review.
-Once submitted, a CNO trained QA Peer Coach will review the submissions and provide feedback.
-Nurses will have an opportunity to work individually with the QA Peer Coach to understand and apply their feedback to improve future practice, including strengthening their understanding and application of the Code of Conduct.
+• Part B: Practice Assessment In Part B, nurses are to submit their learning plan and other activities for review.
+Once submitted, a CNO-trained QA Peer Coach reviews the submission and provides feedback.
+Nurses will have an opportunity to work individually with the QA Peer Coach to understand and apply their feedback to improve future practice, including strengthening their understanding and application of the standards of practice.